 When the tide comes in, all boats in the harbor go up… the tough part is figuring out how to bring the tide in.
 Booming economies come and go and bring surges of profit increases, then ebb to leave behind shortages and tough times.
 Regardless, there are some business that just seem to weather the tough times with grace, not really affected by recessions.
 It’s almost as though they have a secret source… maybe they do… customers.

-Hey, customers always buy… in the good times and in the bad times.
+Hey, customers always buy Cash for structured settlements… in the good times and in the bad times.
 They still have needs and still make purchases.
 When you understand their needs and wants, you have the keys to keeping your business afloat when others are grounded.
 Implement these three tactics successful marketers use, and you’re set for success.

 1. Just One